Operation Wetback: Bracero Program (1942–1964)

 The Bracero Program would not have a consistent implementation or direction during its 22-year duration.
 The program itself can be classified into three main phases.
 The first between 1942 and 1946 saw heavy input from the Mexican government in regard to the operations of the Bracero Program.
 The second phase was between 1947 and 1954 when the policy shifted from mass legalization of illegal immigrants to mass repatriation of said immigrants.
 The El Paso incident (see slightly below) would begin discussion of establishing a labor pool versus dealing with the "illegal invasion" of these immigrants.
 In certain cases, undocumented workers found by INS agents would be legalized as Braceros instead of deported.
 The final phase lasted from 1955 to 1964 and thus saw the end of the Bracero Program.
 The paradoxical nature of wanting a source of labor in the form of Mexican immigrants but distaste for the immigrants by the population would persist in the United States.

 After this agreement was reached, the Mexican government continued pressuring the United States to strengthen its border security or face the suspension of the legal stream of Mexican laborers entering the United States.
-In October 1948, Immigration officials opened the Texas–Mexico border which allowed several thousand undocumented workers to cross the border.
+In October 1948, immigration officials opened the Texas–Mexico border which allowed several thousand undocumented workers to cross the border.
 From here most workers were escorted by Border Patrol agents straight to the cotton fields.
-This event started the informal practice of using undocumented Mexican labor while the blacklist was in place.
+This event started the informal practice of using illegal Mexican labor while the blacklist was in place.
 This incident was problematic due to the direct way the US government was involved in the management and movement of these undocumented workers.
 This opening of the border was also in direct violation of previous agreements with the Mexican government.
 This incident would become known as the El Paso incident.
 Two million Mexican nationals participated in the Bracero program during its existence, but tensions between the program's stated and implicit goals, plus its ultimate ineffectiveness in limiting illegal immigration into the United States, eventually led to Operation Wetback in 1954.